NicolasBizzozzero/fforest/README.md

 # fforest
 <p align="center">
     <img src="https://github.com/NicolasBi/fforest/blob/master/fforest/res/pictures/diagram_fforest.png?raw=true" alt="diagram_fforest"/>
     <br> Your database is split into multiple sub-databases.
-This configuration is the one mainly used by Data-Scientists and Researchers in Machine-Learning.
+This configuration is the one mainly used by data-scientists and researchers in machine-learning.
 </p>

-With the help of the <a href="http://webia.lip6.fr/~marsala/Salammbo/">Salammbô</a> software, **fforest** construct Decision Trees and Fuzzy Decision Trees from the sub-sub-train databases, using a handful of Triangular Norms.
+With the help of the <a href="http://webia.lip6.fr/~marsala/Salammbo/">Salammbo</a> software, **fforest** construct decision trees and fuzzy decision trees from the sub-sub-train databases, using a handful of triangular norms.
 Then **fforest** compute different information about the databases, such as :
 * If a tree has correctly classified your instance.
 * The quality of every tree.